 Social prescribing enables GPs, nurses and other primary care professionals to refer patients to a range of local, non-clinical community services to help patients to improve their health, wellbeing and social welfare.

 This can include advice and information on local services and connecting individuals to social activities, clubs, groups, and like-minded individuals in the community.
 For example, signposting people who have been diagnosed with dementia to local dementia support groups.
-The Practice will do this by employing someone to act as a 'link' between the Practice, the patient and the non-clinical services within the community.
-Current providers in our area include:
+The Practice will do this by either employing someone to act as a 'link' between the Practice, the patient and the non-clinical services within the community, or by using a local provider to deliver this service, such as Livewell Dorset or Help and Care.